 - It’s relatively affordable.

 TGC 2019 was originally a video game that was ported to golf simulators.
-Many people appreciate its polish and “video gamey” feel, even though it’s not actively being updated.
+Many people appreciate its polish and “video gamey” feel.

 With TGC 2019, you have your typical practice range, but you also have numerous multiplayer modes, online tournaments and events, and you can even design your own course!